Even when we’re not in the throes of tax time, it’s a good idea to have an idea of what certain federal income tax terminology means.

 Understanding how taxes work can go a long way toward helping you plan ahead.
 After all, you want to be able to pay Uncle Sam as little as legally possible.

-Here are a few words every taxpayer should understand in order to make the most of their money.
+Here are a few terms every taxpayer should understand in order to make the most of their money.

 1. Total income